Felixstowe: Allenby Park

 Named after the late Edmund Henry Hynman Allenby (see notable persons section), the park was formed in 1923 when the Allenby owned Felixstowe House was demolished at the passing of Catherine Allenby.
 It also used to be the site of the Eastern Counties Bible Convention from 1920 to 1939 until it was held inside churches.
 It consists of a small all-weather football playing field, a sectioned off children's play area, and winded path around the layout of the park.
 Park access can be gained from Constable Road.

 Seaton Park (Harpers)

 Enclosed between Cornwall Road, Margaret Street, Cage Lane and Seaton Road is Seaton Park.
-The park is rectangular in shape and used to include toilets, but they were damaged and are now unusable, so they have been closed off.
-The park mainly consists of open space with an enclosed children's play area.
+The park is rectangular in shape and mainly consists of open space with an enclosed children's play area.

 Clifftops

 Clifftops is accessed from Cliff Road next to Felixstowe Ferry Golf Club and is the most easterly park in Felixstowe.
 As the name suggests, the park sits atop cliffs overlooking the North Sea, Deben Estuary and golf course.
 This is primarily used as pay and display car parking with a large grass open area used for both recreation and for overflow parking during peak times.
 Toilet facilities are available on site.
 The beach below can be accessed on foot via steps.
-The park is also known as the army field by locals due to a former army base being located on the site.